muarshad01/DeepSeek/Notes/lecture06_notes.md

 * 10:00

-* Causal attention, also known as a masked attention is a special form of self attention.
+1. Causal attention, also known as a masked attention is a special form of self attention.
-* It restricts the model to only consider previous and current inputs in a sequence, when processing any given token.
+2. It restricts the model to only consider previous and current inputs in a sequence, when processing any given token.
-* This in contrast to self attention mechanism, which allows access to the entire input sequence at once.
+3. This in contrast to self attention mechanism, which allows access to the entire input sequence at once.
-* When computing attention scores, the casual attention mechanism ensures that the model
+4. When computing attention scores, the casual attention mechanism ensures that the model
+5. To achieve this in GPT like LLMs, for each token processed, we mask out the futhre tokens, which come after the current token in the input text.

+* Also called masked attention; unidirectional attention (autoregressive).

 ***